 Yes, the Joint Appendices apply to both residential and non-residential.
 The Reference Appendices include 3 sections: specifically residential, specifically non-residential, and joint (as in both residential and non-residential) appendices.

 - Does Title 24 specify OpenADR 2.0a or OpenADR 2.0b for Occupant Controlled Thermostats?

-No, Joint Appendix 5 (JS5) only requires OpenADR 2.0 and does not specify between a or b.
+No, JA5 only requires OpenADR 2.0 and does not specify between a or b.
 Option a or b have different requirements based on whether the signal is initially sent to an off-site energy management system (EMS) or goes directly to the site.
 Please see JA5.3.1 Communication Interface for more information.
 Smart Energy Profile 1.1 is also a recognized protocol but is typically seen in residential application.